A global Torelli theorem for singular symplectic varieties: Introduction

+See Section \ref{sec monodromy} for more precise statements.
+The finiteness of the index of the monodromy group in the smooth case is proved by Verbitsky \cite[Theorem 2.6]{Ve19}.

 The analogous results in the smooth case heavily rely on the existence of a hyperk\"ahler metric, the theory of twistor lines, and deformations of complex structures.
 This presents a major difficulty for singular varieties as the aforementioned techniques are not available or much less understood as in the smooth case.
-We therefore deduce the largeness of the image of the period map by density results built on Ratner's theorem (as first explored in this context by Verbitsky \cite{V15}), and this is responsible for the numerical conditions on $b_2(X)$.
+We therefore deduce the largeness of the image of the period map by density results built on Ratner theory (as first explored in this context by Verbitsky in \cite{V15}, see e.g. Theorem 3.9 and Theorem 4.8 of that paper and Proposition \ref{proposition verbitsky} in Section 5 of the present paper), and this is responsible for the numerical conditions on $b_2(X)$.
 To the best of our knowledge this is the first general result in this direction which makes a statement about \emph{large} deformations of singular symplectic varieties.
 Note that $X$ with $b_2(X)=3$ are locally trivially rigid in the sense that their only locally trivial deformation is what should be the (unique) twistor deformation, and unlike in the smooth case we can give examples (see Remark \ref{remark rigid}).
-On the other hand, all known smooth deformation types have $b_2(Y)>5$.

-The locally trivial monodromy group interacts in an interesting way with the monodromy group of the resolution, permuting the different possible resolutions.
-We deduce from the second part of Theorem \ref{intro theorem torelli} the following classification of the locally trivial deformation types of contractions in terms of the monodromy group of the resolution (see Corollary \ref{cor mon det}): \begin{corollary} With the above restrictions, the locally trivial deformation type of $X$ is uniquely determined by the $\Mon^2(Y)$ orbit of $N_1(Y/X)$ in $H_2(Y,\Z)$. \end{corollary}
+These density results have many applications, and for instance we have the following application pointed out by Amerik--Verbitsky \cite[Theorem 5.6]{AV19}. \begin{theorem}[See Corollary \ref{corollary can contract}] Let $Y$ be a smooth irreducible symplectic manifold with $b_2(Y)>5$ and $\tau\subset H^{1,1}(Y,\R)$ a face\footnote{By a face of an open cone we mean a linear subspace meeting the closure with nonempty interior.} of the K\"ahler cone meeting the positive cone for which\footnote{By this we mean the dimension of the real linear subspace generated by $\tau$.
+Note that in this case we know the K\"ahler cone is locally polyhedral in the positive cone---see Remark \ref{remark MBM gen}.} $\dim\tau>2$.
+Then there is a birational contraction $\pi:Y\to X$ contracting precisely $\tau^\perp$. \end{theorem} Somewhat surprisingly, we also obtain a generalization to the non-projective setting of a result of Namikawa, see \cite[Theorem (2.2)]{Na01}.

+\begin{theorem}[See Proposition \ref{prop namikawa general}] Let $\pi:Y\to X$ be an irreducible symplectic resolution with $b_2(X)>4$.
+Then $\Def(X)$ is smooth of the same dimension as $\Def(Y)$ and the induced map $p:\Def(Y)\to\Def(X)$ is finite. \end{theorem} This is noteworthy because one important ingredient in Namikawa's proof of the corresponding statement for projective varieties is a vanishing theorem by Steenbrink which we do not know to hold in the K\"ahler case.
+Our proof works by reduction to the projective case using the monodromy action.